Eldiias/data-ft-par-labs/Labs/module_1/2. Resolving-Git-Conflicts/your-code/about-me.md

 * What has brought you to Ironhack? boost my career
-* What knowledge/skills do you expect to learn in this bootcamp? programing
+* What knowledge/skills do you expect to learn in this bootcamp? programing,
-Engeneiring
+Engeneiring,
-Science
+Science,
-Probabiliy and Statistics
+Probabiliy and Statistics,

 # What will I do after the bootcamp? find another working path